Skip to Content

 • The strongest complete RV tank treatment.
 Breaks down waste AND eliminates odor.
 Say goodbye to clogs in your tank, and porta potty smells in your...

-Walex Bio-Paks are a very popular option with really great reviews.
+Walex Bio-Paks are a highly popular option with excellent reviews.
 This toilet treatment is a tank deodorizer and digester that’s made with natural enzymes.
 It breaks down waste and toilet paper, and Walex says there’s no need for special RV toilet paper.

 Sale